bjoluc/jspsych-builder/readme.md

 The `src` directory is where you write your actual experiments, and `styles` is the place for your custom stylesheets.
 Within `src`, there can be multiple experiment files, as well as arbitrary directories and JavaScript files that you can `import` in your experiment files.
 `experiment.js` is just the default name for the first experiment file.
-All `jspsych` commands take an `experiment-file` argument to specify which experiment file shall be used.
+All jsPsych Builder commands take an `experiment-file` argument to specify which experiment file shall be used.
 By default, that option is set to `experiment`.
-Changing it to `my-second-experiment` (e.g. `jspsych run my-second-experiment`), for instance, would make jsPsych Builder load the `src/my-second-experiment.js` file instead of `src/experiment.js`.
+Changing it to `my-experiment` (for instance via `npm start my-experiment`) would make jsPsych Builder load the `src/my-experiment.js` file instead of `src/experiment.js`.
+This allows you to have multiple related experiments in one place and share code between them.

 ## Writing experiments